kubeshop/monokle-chrome-extension/README.md

 Currently supports:
 - Public repos only
-- "Explore" links at the repository, folder and file level
+- "Explore" links at the repository, folder and file level (only for YAML files)
-  - File-level Explore only for YAML files

 ## Installation Instructions